ruhabi57/ruhabi57/README.md

   <img align="right" top="500" height="300" width="400" alt="GIF" src="https://media.giphy.com/media/SWoSkN6DxTszqIKEqv/giphy.gif">
 </a>

-- 🔭 I’m currently working as a Flutter Developer at <a href="https://innspirovatetech.com/" target="blank">Innspirovate Tech</a>
+- 🔭 I’m currently working as a SOC Analyst at <a href="https://secureism.com/" target="blank">Secureism</a>
-- 🌱 I’m currently working on cross-platform mobile apps with Flutter
+- 🔭 I was working as a Flutter Developer at <a href="https://innspirovatetech.com/" target="blank">Innspirovate Tech</a>
 - 🤝 I’m available for freelancing and collaboration opportunities.
-- 💬 Ask me about Flutter, Dart and API Integration
+- 💬 Ask me about SIEM, ELK Stack, Flutter, Dart and API Integration
 - 📫 How to reach me: [ruhab420@gmail.com](mailto:"ruhab420@gmail.com")
 - 📄 Know about my experiences and projects on my [Resume](https://github.com/ruhabi57/Resume/blob/main/Ruhab.pdf)